Mahmoud-Mohsen-M1212/Langing-Page-Project/README.md

 ## Instructions

-this is a responsive dynamic landing page with navbar contain 4 section you can scroll down to spacific section once you click on the section on navigation it takes you to the an active state in viewport of section to let you know that youo are in the right active section . when click on the top button it scrolling you back to the top of the page .
+This is a responsive dynamic landing page with navbar contains 4 sections you can scroll down to spacific section once you click on the section on navigation it takes you to the an active state in viewport of section to let you know that you are in the right active section . when click on the top button it scrolling you back to the top of the page .
 #MMM